James T. Vaughn Correctional Center

-The James T. Vaughn Correctional Center (JTVCC), formerly the Delaware Correctional Center (DCC), is a state prison for men in unincorporated New Castle County, Delaware, USA, near Smyrna.
+The James T. Vaughn Correctional Center (JTVCC), formerly the Delaware Correctional Center (DCC), is a state prison for men in unincorporated New Castle County, Delaware, USA, with a Smyrna post office address.
 It is the Delaware Department of Correction's largest correctional facility.

 JTVCC houses some 2,500 minimum, medium, and maximum security inmates.
 It is also the primary facility for housing the Kent County pre-trial (detainee) population.

 Before the abolition of capital punishment in Delaware, the state's death row for men was located here.
 The death row for women was located in the Delores J. Baylor Women's Correctional Institution.
 Executions occurred at JTVCC.

 The facility is named for former Delaware State Senator James T. Vaughn, who died in 2007.
+In 2008 Governor of Delaware Ruth Minner signed a bill confirming the rename.

 History

 In 1996, construction began on a $110 million, 888-bed addition which included 600 maximum security cells in six units.
 The new addition houses the Security Housing Unit (SHU) and the Medium Housing Unit (MHU).

 Inmates in the SHU, which formerly included the prison's death row, occupy single-bunked cells in which they are locked down and receive seventeen and a half hours a week out of their cell for recreational purposes.
 Inmates may earn their way out of the SHU through good behavior.

 In 2015, the prison became a subject of an ACLU lawsuit, due to the use of solitary confinement for mentally ill inmates.
 Further lawsuits have been filed due to the Delaware State Correction's decision to feed some inmates "baked slop," while other states have discontinued the use of such meals.